Leonardo-lyh/Leonardo-lyh.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Phd Candidate in Computer Science
+role: Phd in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: